evanca/quick-portfolio/index.md

 ## Analyzing Railroad Development, Abandonment, and Historic Population Density (using Python)

 **The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many abandoned railroads exist today.
-This project aims to explore local indicators which might explain railway abandonment.**
+This project aims to explore local indicators which might explain railway abandonment**

 <img src="images/Population Density and Rail Abandonment Boone County, MO (1810-present).png?raw=true"/>